luismts/100-days-of-blockchain-code/README.md

 ### Day 48: September 3, 2018
 ##### Developing my own game on Ethereum

-**Today's Progress**: Found out about CryptoZombies / Added NewEtherlander event
+**Today's Progress**: Found out about CryptoZombies / Added NewEtherlander event.

 **Thoughts**: Follow a few lessons from cryptozombies, a website where you can learn to build your own game with Solidity.
 I also added a new event but when I tried to write a test for it I got stuck.
 Later I found out that the ERC721 token also triggers a Transfer event and I didn't account for that in my test.